hashicorp/terraform-website/content/source/docs/enterprise/private/preflight-installer.html.md

 ### SELinux

-Private Terraform Enterprise does not support SELinux.
-The host running the installer must be configured in permissive mode by running: `setenforce 0`.
+Private Terraform Enterprise does not support SELinux when running in `Demo` and `Mounted Disk` modes.
+When running in these modes the host running the installer must be configured in permissive mode by running: `setenforce 0`.

-Future releases may add native support for SELinux.
+SELinux is supported when Private Terraform Enterprise runs in `External Services` mode and only the default SELinux policies provided by RedHat are used.

 ### Network Requirements